To see all our publications in English, please click here

 Launched in January 2015, the Cannalex Project was developed by the Research and Studies Department of the French National Institute for Advanced Studies in Security and Justice (INHESJ) in partnership with the French Monitoring Centre for Drugs and Drug Addiction (OFDT).
 In light of the recent changes in cannabis policy and legislations around the world, Cannalex proposes a comparative analysis of national models of cannabis regulation in the perspective of measuring their impacts on national and international drug markets, and their effects on consumption, criminality and law enforcement, health, justice and drug-related public policies.

-In-depth case studies will be conducted to analyze three main policy models: the prohibition of cannabis use and possession, the decriminalization of possession of small quantities of product, and the legalization of production, use and distribution.
+In-depth case studies have been conducted to analyze three main policy models: the prohibition of cannabis use and possession, the decriminalization of possession of small quantities of product, and the legalization of production, use and distribution.
 Based on experiences of recent reforms in different countries, the Project aims at producing useful knowledge to inform public thinking on possible future strategies and policies on cannabis in France.
-CANNALEX is funded by the Council for strategic research and training (CSFRS) and is a 24-month research project conducted since 2015 in 5 countries: Colorado and Washington State in the USA, Uruguay, Sweden, Spain and the Netherlands.
+CANNALEX is funded by the Council for strategic research and training (CSFRS) and is a 24-month research project conducted since 2015 in 5 countries: Colorado and Washington State in the USA, Uruguay.

 EDPQS: Promoting Excellence in Drug Prevention in the EU (phase 2)